Click the button above to login.

 MACDL's ANNUAL AwARds

-Each year the Maine Association of Criminal Defense Lawyers presents two awards at its annual meeting in June.
+Each year at its annual meeting in June, the Maine Association of Criminal Defense Lawyers presents two awards.

 Stephen Schwartz, Neale Duffett, David Beneman, Walt McKee, Tim Zerillo, Ed Folsom, Virginia Villa, Matthew B. Nichols, Jamesa Drake, Jonathan Handelman, and James Mason.